GodofDragons/XOR/README.md

 # XOR
-This program made using C++ encrypts/decrypts data using the XOR cipher
+This program made using C++ encrypts/decrypts data using the XOR cipher.
+This uses linked lists to store and read from files.